AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

   .nbgrader.log
   .ipynb-checkpoints

-The main directory you syncronize with git is the ``source/`` directory, which has the original files, along with whatever other course notes/management files you may have.
+The git repository is in ``/course``, but the main subdirectory of interest is the ``source/`` directory, which has the original files, along with whatever other course notes/management files you may have which are under ``/course``.
 Everything else is auto-generated.
-Remember to name files like ``$courseslug-NN-name`` as described above.
+Remember to name the assignments like ``$courseslug-NN-name`` as described above.

 Public copy of assignments
 ==========================

-However, let's say you want to make your assignments publicly available so that anyone can access them to follow along.
+Let's say you want to make your assignments publicly available so that anyone can access them to follow along without being an Aalto student or being registered.
 This is also important because your course environment will go away after a few months - do you want students to be able to refer to it later?
 If so, do the below.